nkhorman/spamilter/docs/man/spamilter.md

 - Black / White list the Sender's email address

 ### Technical Enforcement
-- MtaHostChk or MtaHostChkAsIp - The HLO MTA hostname should not be an ip address
+- MtaHostChk or MtaHostChkAsIp - The HELO MTA hostname should not be an ip address
-- MtaHostChk - The HLO MTA hostname should not be that of the recipent's domain
+- MtaHostChk - The HELO MTA hostname should not be that of the recipent's domain
-- MtaHostChk - The HLO MTA hostname should resolve to an ip address
+- MtaHostChk - The HELO MTA hostname should resolve to an ip address

 ### Policy Enforcement
-- MtaHostChk - DBL check the HLO MTA hostname
+- MtaHostChk - DBL check the HELO MTA hostname

 ### Technical Enforcement
-- MtaHostIpChk - The HLO MTA hostname should match the connecting ip address.
-This on should be effective, however, practically nobody bothers to properly configure reverse DNS to match the A record anymore, so this should probably left off.
+- MtaHostIpChk - The HELO MTA hostname should match the connecting ip address.
+This one would be effective if used, however, practically nobody bothers to properly configure reverse DNS to match the A record anymore, and many adminstrators simply improperly configure the MTA hostname anyway, so this should probably left off.

 ### Policy Enforcement
 - MtaSpfChk - The MTA should pas SPF tests